HEFCE Scholarships for 2-Year MA Programmes in Language-based Area Studies

 Notification of Results

-Successful candidates will be notified in August 2014.
-If you have not heard from us by the end of August, you should assume that your application was unsuccessful.
+Successful candidates will be notified in July 2015 and payment will be in the form of tuition fee remission.
+If you have not heard from us by the end of July, you should assume that your application was unsuccessful.

 Scholarship Application Procedures: